dchapp/CISC681_kb_project/README.md

 2. http://mpmath.org/

 ### Usage
-To use the system, ensure that a properly formatted rules file exists.
+To use the system, ensure that a properly formatted rules file exists and that KB.py is executable. (i.e. chmod +x KB.py)

 To begin, run ./KB.py $PATH\_TO\_RULES\_FILE